 Does light affect sleep and energy?
-Can light bulbs change your life?
+Could light bulbs change your life?
 Absolutely!

 Here’s 6 easy steps to change your health by day and by night.